 Visitation procedures frequently change, so review the jail site before you go to visitation.

 Phone Calls & Phone Usage Policy

-The only phone calls that inmates are allowed to make are collect calls or through a pre-paid phone account .
-Phone calls made in jail are much more costly than phone calls made outside of jail.
+The only phone calls that inmates are allowed to make are collect calls or through a pre-paid phone account.
+Phone calls made in jail are much more expensive than phone calls made outside of jail.
 Inmates are able to make phone calls, with restrictions on how often you can use the phone, but inmates must keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you are disciplined for an infraction, phone privileges might get cut back or eliminated altogether.

 The Tishomingo County Jail phone number is: (662) 423-7000

 All mall sent to inmates must be sent using US Postal Service.
 You must not use any other type of mail delivery.
 You must write the inmate’s name, inmate ID number, and the jail address on the outside of the letter that you send.
 Do not mail anything in a package, envelope with padding or insulation, plastic or paper bag, or an envelope with metal inside.
 All mail received by the jail is opened and read and inspected by the jail officers, and will be returned to the sender if it can’t be delivered.